 Here at TEFLPros we know that fun, productive speaking activities can take a long time to refine.
-So, from time-to-time, we will share with you some of our favorite TEFL activities from The TEFLPros Activity Book.
+So, from time-to-time, we will share with you some of our favorite EFL activities from our TEFLPros Activity Book.
 We encourage you to adapt these activities to fit with your own lesson plans.

-- After the time limit for shopping is up, the shops that were closed will open for business and the other half of the class will become customers and go shopping.
-The store with the most items sold is named the winner at the end of the activity!
+After the time limit for shopping is up, the shops that were closed will open for business and the other half of the class will become customers and go shopping.
+The winner is the store with the most items sold!

 Happy Teaching 🙂